 Something else that differentiates the Africa Twin is the optional DCT — which basically means automatic transmission.
 Naysayers throw up their hands, but here are arguments for DCT that all come from much more experienced riders than me:

 - Shifting isn’t what everyone really wants to do.
-Some people want to just adventure, or lean through corners.
+Some people want to just go on adventures, or tolean through corners.

-- You can still shift using the hand controls if you really want.
+- You can still shift using the hand controls.

 - Other shifting technologies like slipper clutches, quick-shifters, and so on have a similar impact.

-- It’s one less thing to bend or brake if/when you crash.
+- It’s one less thing to bend or break if/when you crash.

 - Riding in difficult off-road terrain is MUCH easier if you’re not worried about shifting